 French Cookery School LE PISTOU - Uzès, South of France

-Our cooking classes and wine tastings are flexible, easy-going and fun.
-Fees include cookery demonstrations and/or wine tastings plus lunch, and you will take home all the information, checklists, recipes and tasting notes you might need to practice your new skills.
+Our classes are flexible, easy-going and fun.
+Fees include hands-on cooking sessions, lunch with wine, and you will take home all information, checklists, recipes and tasting notes you need to practice your new skills.

-We also cater for private courses - ideal for small groups and gourmet culinary vacations.
+We also cater for private courses - ideal for small groups, culinary holidays and gourmet culinary vacations.
 And gift vouchers are also available.

 This website is updated regularly, but if you have additional questions you can write to us at firstname.lastname@example.org, or ring us @ +33(0)777234157.

 In her late teens Petra studied French Literature in Paris, then moved to East Africa to run tented safari camps in the wilds of Tanzania.

 Back in Ireland, she trained and worked as private chef and as free-lance food-writer, stylist and food photographer for different publications.
 She was food-editor of Irish Tatler for ten years and launched SQ Food Magazine which she wrote and edited for four years.

 After finishing a BA in Fine Art in Dublin (while continuing to photograph and write about food) she aspired to become an artist - painting and photography remain favourite pastimes.